Best of Palm Springs & Death Valley

 We check out of our hotel and start our drive to Death Valley, where we check into our hotel for two nights.

 During our time in Death Valley, we see many attractions and vista points.
 Badwater, a salty pool, is the lowest point in the U.S.A.
 The Harmony Borax Works gained fame by the romantic image of the “20-mule team” which hauled borax over the long, overland route to Mojave.
-We can hike short trails in Mosaic Canyon, Golden Canyon, and the Salt Creek Nature Trail.
+We can walk short trails in Golden Canyon and the Salt Creek Nature Trail.

 DAY 6 D